-Prerequisites: Electrical License
+Prerequisites: Unrestricted Australian Electrical Licence

 This course has been designed to address the PV grid-connect market in Australia and is ideal for electricians who wish to expand their knowledge and skills.
 The delivery mode of this course is designed for busy tradespeople who do not have the time to attend face-to-face courses to gain relevant qualifications.